RaphaelGuerra/txtRefine/README.md

 - Next ideas: term packs by era/school, CLI flags, and VS Code integration

 ## License
+All rights reserved.
 Personal portfolio project — not for production use.